99degree/linux/README.md

 At the time of wroting, a nice pmOS miatoll official image is available at pmOS site.
 This official image is more preferable.

 ## LineageOS/AOSP image for Miatoll
-Further trial of booting Android out of sdcard is under attempt and results AOSP UI shows up [13] and tutorial is not available atm.
+Further trial of booting Android out of sdcard is under attempt and results AOSP UI shows up [13] and a rough tutorial is available[14].
 Further tweak for performance is needed.

 ## Afterward
 Please also Feel free to get a glimpse of my youtube channel [7] for Meizu E3 porting LOS-17, and not-that-active twitter [8]